RafaelRtx/Athena-Hotel-Backend/README.md

 ```
 - Create prismaORM migrations:
-> This command is going to create all the tables into your postgres database and also seed them with a initial data.
+> This command is going to create all the tables into your postgres database and also seed them with a initial data. database must be active.
 ```bash
 $ npx prisma migrate dev --name init
 ```